oxequa/realize/README.md

 #### Realize is the Go tool that is focused to speed up and improve developers workflow.

-Automate your work pipeline, integrate additional tools of third party, define custom cli commands and reload projects at each changed without stop to write code.
+Automate the most recurring operations needed for development, define what you need only one time, integrate additional tools of third party, define custom cli commands and reload projects at each file change without stop to write code.

+Various operations can be programmed for each project, which can be executed at startup, at stop, and at each file change.

 <p align="center">
 <img src="http://i.imgur.com/KpMSLnE.png">